-Traveling in a foreign country can be tough…take it from my own dad, who passed the hardest driving test of all…driving in a complete white-out snow sheet in icy Iceland on a steep hill!!
-Nevertheless, with a few tips you can pick which mode of transportation is better for which time…all here!
+Traveling in a foreign country can be tough…nevertheless, with a few tips you can pick which mode of transportation is better for which time…all here!
 Read on to know more about the pros and cons of public versus private transportation, and all other modes of transport!

-There are many perks of having a rental car…but…there are also some down sides.
-The cost of having a rental car is significantly higher than having some sort of a pass for public transport.
-On the flip side, you can get from place to place much faster with your own car than a bus.
+There are many perks of having a rental car, as you can probably imagine…but there are also some down sides.
+The cost of having a rental car is significantly higher than having some sort of pass for public transport.
+On the flip side, you can get from place to place much faster with your own car rather than a bus.

-4. easier, especially with small children and a lot of “stuff”
+4. easier, especially if you have a lot of “stuff”

-Renting your own car is not always the worst option…but it all depends on where you are going, and what your family situation is.
-If you are going to a place like Iceland, where there is pretty much no public transportation, you obviously need your own rental car!
-But in a place like London, where public transportation is second nature, renting a car is going to feel a lot more like a hassle and a waste of money than a travel-saver.
+Renting your own car is not always the worst option…but it all depends on where you are going, family situation, etc. If you are going to a place like Iceland, where there is pretty much no public transportation, you obviously need your own rental car!
+But in a place like London, where public transportation is second nature, renting a car is going to feel a lot ore like a hassle and a waste of money.

 Public Transportation is never a bad option at all…especially if you’re in an area where you see public buses and trams everywhere you look!
-Here I’ll list some of the pros and cons of taking a public mode of transportation…
+Here I’ll lay out the pros and cons of taking a public mode of transportation…